A reverse ES (CVaR) optimization formula: Worst-case risk under model uncertainty

+which converges to $0$ as $\alpha'\to\alpha$.
+This shows that $g$ is continuous on $[0,1]$, and hence the maximum in \eqref{eq:exchange} is attained.
+The last statement that boundedness of $\E[|Y|^p]$ implies uniformly integrability can be found in Exercise 5.5.1 of \cite{D10}. \end{proof}

-which allows us to use rich existing results on worst-case ES.
-In particular, in two settings of uncertainty based on moment information and the Wasserstein metric which we study below, explicit formulas for the worst-case ES are available in \cite{PWW20} and \cite{LMWW21}, whereas the worst-case mean excess loss does not have an explicit formula.
+In two settings of uncertainty based on moment information and the Wasserstein metric which we study below, explicit formulas for the worst-case ES are available in \cite{PWW20} and \cite{LMWW21}, whereas the worst-case mean excess loss does not have an explicit formula.
 In the popular case that $f$ is a portfolio loss function (i.e., $f(\mathbf x)=\mathbf w^\top \mathbf x$ for some $\mathbf w\in \R^d$), the multi-dimensional uncertainty sets reduce to one-dimensional sets of the same type; see \citet[Section 6]{MWW22}.
 For this reason, we will focus on the one-dimensional uncertainty sets.